Recognition and Value

 Value is broader than money.

-A living structure may recognise value in work, care, preparation, consistency, repair, restraint, responsibility, knowledge, or timely presence.
+A living structure may recognise value in work, care, preparation, consistency, repair, restraint, responsibility, knowledge, timely presence or practical help.

 Some forms of value are direct and easy to see.